Comparing Singlet Testing Schemes: Comparison of test efficiency

 \subsection{Comparison for LHV replacement attack}

-Consider the scenario in which Eve intercepts both qubits and replaces them with some non-quantum system, so that the correlation between Alice and Bob is governed by a local hidden variable theory.
+Consider the scenario in which Eve intercepts both qubits and replaces them with some not necessarily quantum system where the correlation between Alice and Bob is governed entirely by a local hidden variable (LHV) theory.
 Using the Braunstein-Caves inequality \cite{Braunstein1990}, the expected value of the Braunstein-Caves sample is bounded for integers $N\geq2$ as

-for measurements of a non-quantum state.
+for measurements of a two-sided LHV system.
 It is also known (Theorem 1 in \cite{Kent2013}) that the expected value of the random measurement sample for $\theta=\pi/2N$ is bounded for integers $N\geq2$ as

-for measurements of a non-quantum state.
-The strictly positive difference between correlations resulting from LHV models and singlets implies that both tests can detect when the correlation between Alice and Bob's measurement outcomes is caused by a local hidden variable theory, with a power uniformly bounded for all possible LHV theories.
+for measurements of a two-sided LHV system.
+The strictly positive difference between correlations resulting from LHV models and singlets implies that both tests can detect when the correlation between Alice and Bob's measurement outcomes is caused by a LHV theory, with a power uniformly bounded for all possible LHV theories.

 For $N\geq2$, the optimal parameters for both types of scheme are found by selecting the value of $N$ that maximises the difference between expected singlet correlations and the bound on LHV correlations.
 This difference is defined in (\ref{BCineq}) and (\ref{RMineq}) as